cjdbarlow/Part-One/tiva-and-tci.md

 ##Target Controlled Infusion
-TCI is the use of pharmacokinetic models (typically combined with microprocessor-controlled infusion pumps) to achieve a target plasma or effect site concentration of drug.
+TCI is the use of pharmacokinetic models (typically combined with microprocessor-controlled infusion pumps) to achieve a target concentration of drug in a particular body compartment.

-Method of TCI:
+TCI follows the BET (Bolus, Elimination, Transfer) principle, where:
 * A loading dose is given to saturate the volume of distribution to achieve target concentration
 $$Loading \ Dose = V_D \times C_T$$
 * Infusion rate is then set to maintain a target plasma concentration:
 $$Maintenance \ Infusion \ Rate \ (MIR) = Cl \times C_T$$
     * Rate compensates for:
         * Drug elimination
-        * Drug distribution
+        * Drug distribution (transfer)

-* Adjusting $$C_T$$:
+Target $$C_T$$ can be adjusted:
 * For a higher concentration:
     * A small bolus is given
     * Infusion rate is increased
 * For a lower concentration:
     * Infusion is paused until desired level is reached
     * Infusion rate restarts at a lower rate

 ###TCI Models for Propofol
 The Bristol Model: